 Why You Should be Shooting Events and Gigs

 Event photography takes low light conditions and embraces it.
-Being unable to use a flash in most cases means that you get to use the lighting that was originally designed for that event, which works best and often creates some very dramatic shots.
+Being unable to use a flash in most cases means that you get to use the lighting that was designed for the event which works best and often creates some very dramatic shots.

-When you’re planning on shooting at a gig, consider these points below.
+If you’re planning on shooting at a gig, consider these points below.

-As I said above, lighting in smaller venues tends to suck, and you’ll sometimes find that all the lights are behind or to the side of the band with just the bare minimum actually lighting them up from the front.
-This can look pretty good, but silhouettes can get a little boring after a while, especially when you’re trying to capture the artist and not just a shadow.
-Have a look around when you get into the venue for spot lights, these will dramatically improve the available light you have without ruining what the lighting designer for the show.
+As I said above, lighting in smaller venues tends to suck.
+You’ll sometimes find that all the lights are behind or to the side of the band with the bare minimum actually lighting them up from the front.
+This can look pretty good, but silhouettes tend to get a little boring after a while, especially when you’re trying to capture the artist, not just a shadow.
+Have a look around when you get into the venue for spot lights, these will dramatically improve the available light you have without taking from the lighting designed for the show.

 The most important thing to remember is that the lighting will be constantly changing so the light meter in your camera is basically redundant and you will have to be quick to adapt.
-There’s going to be a lot of dud shots on your memory card by the end of the night, that’s unavoidable.
+You’ll end up with a lot of dud shots on your memory card by the end of the night, that’s unavoidable.